 Again, Markham felt his heartstrings plucked by the transparency.

 ‘They might well want to do a feature at some point, Natalie,’ he said, while privately reflecting that there was nothing like ghoulish notoriety for bumping up ratings.
-‘I’ve got Kate Burton researching the TV angle to see if there were any production issues, but so far it doesn’t look as if there were any disagreements liable to have turned nasty.’
+‘I’ll be looking to see if there were any production issues, but so far there don’t appear to have been any disagreements which turned nasty.’

 ‘They didn’t get all that much camera time in the end, though,’ Markham said thoughtfully.